plone/documentation/develop/addons/schema-driven-forms/customising-form-behaviour/validation.rst

                 raise zope.interface.Invalid(_(u'Phone number is too short'))

-The *@form.validator.validator()* decorator registers a validator adapter.
+The ``@form.validator.validator()`` decorator registers a validator adapter.
 When the validation is invoked, the decorated function will be called with the field’s value as an argument and given an opportunity to raise a validation error, much like the constraint above.
-Again like the constraint, the default validator is called first, so things like the required flag and indeed any custom constraint are processed first.
+Again like the constraint, the default validator is called first, so things like the required flag, and indeed any custom constraint, are processed first.

-The *@form.validator.validator()* decorator can take keyword arguments to make the validator more specific or more generic.
+The ``@form.validator.validator()`` decorator can take keyword arguments to make the validator more specific or more generic.
 The valid values are:

 context